jnk0le/simple-crt/RA8x1_cursed/README.md

 https://www.renesas.com/us/en/software-tool/renesas-flash-programmer-programming-gui#overview

-It is of course broken similarly as typical chinese software.\
+Current version is of course bugged.\
 Device has to be reset after each operation (e.g. flashing or reading) or you will get "Error(E3000105): The device is not responding." on subsequent action/access attempt